artonge/FLAP/system/docs/create_new_service.md

 Context:

--   Services should be up.
+-   Services are not started yet.

 <!-- div:right-panel -->